eureka-omega/AMSC-808N-umd/README.md

 # AMSC 808N umd
- AMSC 808N homework and projects @ umd by Ying Li
+ AMSC 808N: Numerical Methods in Machine Learning and Data science Homework and projects @ umd by Ying Li